0CM/BinaryBanditsForensicLab/README.md

 Ubuntu based Linux VM for Digital Forensics
 ----------------
-Lightweight linux distribution for digital forensic and incident response.
+Lightweight (cli only) Linux distribution for digital forensic and incident response.
 Primarily to be used on Apple Silicon or other ARM64 based systems.

 \* x86\_64 binaries will be ported later.